 Does your scalp become even itchier when you’re feeling stressed?
 That’s because stress compromises your immune system and makes your scalp produce more sebum, causing the Malassezia yeast to thrive.
 If you’re already prone to skin conditions such as eczema, being in a stressful situation can trigger scalp flaking and itching.

 While heat styling itself doesn’t cause dandruff, frequent use of heating tools such as blow dryers, curling irons, and flat irons can damage the scalp and make it dry, resulting in flakes.
 Make sure your hair dryer is six to eight inches from your hair to avoid damage.
 On the other hand, if you find your scalp extremely flaky after days of using styling products such as hair oils, waxes, and creams, you could be experiencing scalp buildup.
 In this case, the flakes aren’t caused by inflammation but by a buildup of skin cells, products, sweat, and oil.

-If you’re suffering from flakes due to dry scalp, use a shampoo that addresses the dryness and nourishes hair.
+If you’re suffering from flakes due to dry scalp, use a shampoo that addresses the and nourishes hair.
 CLEAR Botanique Scalp Care Shampoo for Dry Scalp is formulated with Triple Anti-dandruff technology and five essential oils — lavender, tea tree, grapefruit, rosemary, and bergamot — that help boost the scalp’s strength and stop recurring dandruff.